Who is at the greatest risk of loneliness?

 Why would the United Kingdom establish a Minister of Loneliness, as they did recently?
 There is growing evidence that loneliness is a health risk.

 It’s been linked to greater risk of depression, of various diseases and to early death – and appears to affect a large number of people.
-But what do we know about who is at the greatest risk of loneliness, and are there particular times in a person’s life when they’re most vulnerable to being lonely?
+But what do we know about who is at the greatest risk of loneliness?
+Are there particular times in a person’s life when they’re most vulnerable to being lonely?

 This research gathered three different cohorts of people living in California.
 Combined, the three groups broadly covered population demographics.